Edward Joseph Hanna: Early ministry

-Archepiscopate
+Archiepiscopate

 Following the death of Patrick William Riordan on December 27, 1914.
 Pope Benedict XV appointed Hanna the third archbishop of San Francisco on June 1, 1915.

 Hanna had a close friendship with San Francisco Mayor James Rolph Jr. The archbishop and "Sunny Jim" were seen at many civic functions.
 Hanna supported Rolph in his run for governor in 1930.

 As archbishop, Hanna was often tasked with helping resolve labor disputes.
 In 1921, he was named chairman of San Francisco's wage arbitration boards; Hanna served on the boards through 1924.
 As governor, Rolph appointed Hanna as the chairman of a state mediation board to resolve the 1933 cotton strike in Corcoran, California.
 During the 1934 West Coast waterfront strike, President Franklin Roosevelt named Hanna the chairman of the National Longshoremen's Board.
 The board was tasked with resolving the strike by mediating between the International Longshoremen's Association, the International Seamen's Union, and their employers.

 In 1923 his portrait was painted three-quarters seated by the Swiss-born American portrait painter Adolfo Müller-Ury (1862–1947), shortly afterwards being exhibited at Gump's, in San Francisco.

 Hanna was key to the founding of St. Joseph's Seminary in Mountain View, California, and it was considered "the jewel of his accomplishments".